Projects are incredibly fast-paced, with competing deadlines, limited resources, and interdependent tasks.

 5. Scrum

-A lightweight process, Scrum focuses on 30-day sprints to deliver priority tasks and requirements.
+Scrum is an Agile framework that organizes work in 30-day sprints.
 Work is managed via two backlogs: the list of prioritized features in a product backlog, and the sprint backlog, taken from the product backlog.

 Tasks are managed using a scrum board with lists for ‘to-do’, ‘in progress’, and ‘done’.

-A Scrum team comprises a Product Owner who represents the customer; the Scrum Master, who implements the scrum, and the team, responsible for delivering the work.
+A Scrum team comprises a Product Owner who represents the customer; the Scrum Master, who implements the Scrum; and the team, which is responsible for delivering the work.

 Scrum encourages increased collaboration between team members and the project customer.
 This is achieved using four Scrum ‘ceremonies’: